-This explains why the distribution of the nodes of the cloud remained so compact in seven months.
-Considering the relatively short orbital lifetime of the cloud, roughly two years, this also means that the Cosmos 1408 fragments will not be able to form a roughly uniform debris shell around the Earth, as happened instead to the fragments of Fengyun 1C and Cosmos 2251.
-Moreover, regarding the potential collisional risk represented by the Cosmos 1408 debris, for the time to come it can never be regarded as part of an almost uniform background, being the cloud concentrated in a relatively narrow range of nodes.
+This explains why the distribution of the nodes of the cloud remained so compact even after seven months had elapsed.
+Considering the relatively short orbital lifetime of the cloud, roughly two years, this also means that the Cosmos 1408 fragments will not be able to form a roughly uniform debris shell around the Earth, as happened to the fragments of Fengyun 1C and Cosmos 2251.
+Moreover, regarding the potential collisional risk represented by the Cosmos 1408 debris, it can never be regarded as part of an almost uniform background, remaining the cloud concentrated in a relatively narrow range of nodes.